-- Prepare a written program description for compliance with this policy and designate an individual responsible for department-wide compliance. - 2.
-Maintain a listing of accumulation areas and individuals responsible for oversight. - 3.
-Maintain copies of training documents. - 4.
+1. Maintain a listing of accumulation areas and individuals responsible for oversight.

+- 2. Maintain copies of training documents. - 3.
 Conduct audits of waste management procedures within facilities under their jurisdiction as established in this policy to ensure compliance and implement the necessary changes.